 CVE-2026-7034: Stack-based Buffer Overflow in Tenda FH1202

 CVE-2026-7034 is a high-severity stack-based buffer overflow vulnerability in the Tenda FH1202 router firmware version 1.
 2. 0.
 14(408).
-The flaw exists in the httpd component's WrlExtraSet function, specifically in the /goform/WrlExtraSet endpoint, where manipulation of the Go argument can trigger the overflow.
+The flaw exists in the WrlExtraSet function of the httpd component, where manipulation of the Go argument can trigger the overflow.
 This vulnerability can be exploited remotely without user interaction or privileges.
-Although an exploit has been publicly disclosed, there are no confirmed reports of exploitation in the wild.
-No official patch or remediation guidance is currently available from the vendor.
+Although an exploit has been publicly disclosed, there are no known exploits in the wild at this time.
+No official patch or remediation guidance has been provided by the vendor yet.

 AI Analysis